unChaz/sci-fi-5e/srd/equipment/armor.md

 The Armor table shows the cost, weight, and other properties of the common types of armor worn in fantasy gaming worlds.

 **_Armor Proficiency._** Anyone can put on a suit of armor or strap A Pulse Shield to an arm.
 Only those proficient in the armor’s use know how to wear it effectively, however.
 Your class gives you proficiency with certain types of armor.
-If you wear armor that you lack proficiency with, you have disadvantage on any ability check, saving throw, or attack roll that involves Strength or Dexterity, and you can’t cast spells.
+If you wear armor that you lack proficiency with, you have disadvantage on any ability check, saving throw, or attack roll that involves Strength or Dexterity, and you can’t cast tek skills.

 **_Armor Class (AC)._** Armor protects its wearer from attacks.
 The armor (and shield) you wear determines your base Armor Class.